Oshlack/Toblerone/README.md

 #### Code & License

 This pseudoalignment implementation is based on the 10X Genomics Pseudoaligner code (https://github.com/10XGenomics/rust-pseudoaligner/), which itself draws on the concepts from Kalisto(), Salmon() and others.
-It is released under the MIT license in line with the tempalte source.
+It is released under the MIT license in line with the template source.
 It is heavily modified for a Toblerone index, and not intended for general transcriptomes.